RatFaceGames/Snake/README.md

 # Snake
 sssssssssss
 Uses SDL, OpenGL, and GLEW to make a slithery snake.
+Try not to break it